gvwilson/thirdbit/_posts/2012/2012-06-15-this-weeks-tutorials.md

 <li>Python dictionaries (a.k.a. "hashes" or "maps" in other languages)</li>
 <li>the Pandas statistical package</li>
 </ul>
-<p>People who would like to review should look at the first half of the Version 3 notes on HTML (slides 1-17), the Version 4 videos on sets and dictionaries, and&mdash;well, we don't have anything on Pandas yet, but its creator has <a href="http://shop.oreilly.com/product/0636920023784.do">a book that you can preview</a>.</p>
+<p>People who would like to review should look at the first half of the Version 3 notes on HTML (slides 1-17), the Version 4 videos on sets and dictionaries, and–well, we don't have anything on Pandas yet, but its creator has <a href="http://shop.oreilly.com/product/0636920023784.do">a book that you can preview</a>.</p>
 <p>Next week, we'll be combining the Edmonton and UBC groups into one, and trying to sort out participants' never-ending troubles with web conferencing software: Skype fell over every 7.5 minutes, Vidyo was better than BlueJeans but four groups still couldn't connect at all, and on and on it goes.
 (Honestly, given a choice between a flying car and a "just plain works" web conferencing system, I wouldn't have to think at all...)</p>